A video allegedly shows a dead mermaid which washed up on a beach in Florida, Bulgaria, or Hawaii. Is this real or fake?

 2014 Dead Bulgaria / Hawaii Mermaid

 In August 2014, a new “dead mermaid” video began circulating.
 This one was said to be discovered in River Vladaya, Bulgaria.
 The same mermaid was shown in a November 2014 video which claimed that a mermaid was found on a beach in Kilauea Falls, Hawaii.
 Watch the original “Bulgaria” video below.

-The mysterious creature above was not a mermaid washed ashore in Bulgaria, but a prop from the 2011 movie Pirates of the Caribbean: On Stranger Tides.
+The mysterious creature above was not a mermaid which washed ashore in Bulgaria or Hawaii, but a prop from the 2011 movie Pirates of the Caribbean: On Stranger Tides.
 That prop was created by special effects artist Joel Harlow.